elhafizzo/unifi-tv/README.md

 ### Before we start the importing
 NOTE: This playlist only supports TiviMate, PVR Live and TVirl.
 1. Upload the file to Dropbox / Github / Any file hosting service that support direct link
-     - You can also use HFS
+     - You can also use HFS.
+I'm using HFS for m3u8 Transfer through local network.
+[See the guide by clicking here](https://github.com/weareblahs/unifi-playtv-mpd/blob/main/guide/hfs.md)
      - Offline options: Use File Commander to transfer the playlist to your TV / TV Box
 ### Uploading your playlist into Dropbox for Tivimate Access
 1. Sign in into Dropbox